gilamran/tsc-watch/README.md

 # The nodemon for TypeScript

-`tsc-watch` starts a TypeScript compiler with `--watch` parameter, with the ability to react to compilation status.
+`tsc-watch` starts the installed TypeScript compiler (`tsc`) with `--watch` parameter, with the ability to react to compilation status.
 `tsc-watch` was created to allow an easy dev process with TypeScript.
 Commonly used to restart a node server, similar to nodemon but for TypeScript.
+Anything that you can do with `tsc` you can do with `tsc-watch`, the only difference is that `tsc-watch` can react to compilation status.

 | Argument | Description |
 |-----------------------------------|--------------------------------------------------------------------------------------------------------------------------------------|